Last Updated on Samuel Franklinby

 Engineer Primary Weapons

 “Warthog” Auto 210: Your base engineer weapon that is easy to use at close range and can make quick work of most foes at this range.
 It’s damage really starts to ramp up and be capable of dealing with tough mobs after some upgrades are obtained and is more modification reliant than most weapons in Deep Rock Galactic.
 Those that push through these early pains though will be rewarded with a straight forward and trustworthy firearm for most occasions the engineer will find themselves in.
-There are many ways to spec this weapon although focusing on direct DPS with damage, rate of fire and reduced reload time are preferred.
+There are many ways to spec this weapon although focusing your Warthog build on direct DPS with damage, rate of fire and reduced reload time are preferred.
 While you can design this weapon with reduced spread for longer range fights this is really not the intended use of this weapon so not the recommended engineer build path in this guide.

 - Tier 1 – Supercharged Feed Mechanism